 You may recall my recipe for Babaga Hummus.
 If you liked that – a blend of eggplants and chickpeas – you’re going to love this appetizer.
 It’s a recipe that’s super delicious and lets eggplants totally shine on their own.
 So, in all of eggplant’s glory, let’s baba ganoush!

 The ingredients for this recipe stick to those of pretty much all classic baba ganoush recipes.
 We use lots of eggplant, followed by oil, salt, tahini, lemon juice, and garlic.
 I like to add parsley and cumin for extra flavor, but you can do what you’d prefer.

 - Eggplant: For this recipe, either 1 large eggplant or 2 small eggplants will do.

-- Olive Oil: We’ll be using 4 tbsp of extra virgin olive oil to roast the eggplant.
+- Olive Oil: We’ll be using 4 tablespoons of extra virgin olive oil to roast the eggplant.
 Aim for a high quality oil, which will impart some seriously delicious Mediterranean flavor.
 (Ready to level it up?
 Use a homemade Infused Olive Oil!)

 - Salt: A pinch of salt brings out the natural flavor of eggplant.

 - Tahini: Tahini is made from ground sesame seeds and will be used for both flavor and texture.
 You can use pre-made tahini, or you can make your own.